 Dungannon: Ancient stronghold with a fresh vision of the future

-For example, Moygashel Mills, one of the greatest names in the historic heyday of the Irish linen industry, has been given a new lease of life as The Linen Green, the craft, design and factory outlet centre which attracts customers from Ireland and beyond.
+For example, Moygashel Mills, one of the greatest names in the historic heyday of the Irish linen industry, has been given a new lease of life as The Linen Green, the craft, design and factory outlet centre which attracts customers from all over Ireland and beyond.

 Now all this belongs to the mythical genre of history but is nonetheless a very valuable tradition.
 The story of the fort of Geannan would have been familiar to the O’Neills, who would have heard these tales recited by the bards and harpers.

-It was associated with the Heroic Age and a sacred place to the druids and to an important family like the O'Neills.
-It would have done the O'Neills no harm at all to be associated with Dun Geannain.
+It was associated with the Heroic Age, a sacred place to the druids and to an important family like the O’Neills.
+It would have done the O’Neills no harm at all to be associated with Dun Geannain.
 The dinseanchas was transcribed from the oral tradition at a much later date.

-Dungannon has been a centre of ecclesiastical and educational excellence for centuries, The Royal School Dungannon dates from 1614; the bronze statue in front of the school is ex-pupil General John Nicholson, who died heroically in the 1857 Indian Mutiny.
+Dungannon has been a centre of ecclesiastical and educational excellence for centuries, The Royal School Dungannon dates from 1614; the bronze statue in front of the school depicts ex-pupil General John Nicholson, who died heroically in the 1857 Indian Mutiny.

 Champions and celebrities

 Today’s local heroes are more likely to be sporting giants like golfing genius Darren Clarke, international rugby legends Jimmy Davidson and Jim McCoy, of snooker ace Patrick Wallace, Ryan Farquhar of professional motorcycle racing, Kris Meeke for Rally Driving and TV stars like Birdie Sweeney of Ballykissangel fame, Malachi Cush of BBC’s Fame Academy, and of course Andrea Begley of The Voice.